deepsense-ai/seahorse/docs/operations/write_transformer.md

 A `Write Transformer` operation saves a [Transformer](../classes/transformer.html) to a directory at the specified location.

-It supports writing data to local file system and HDFS.
+It supports writing `Transformers` to the local file system and HDFS.

 **Since**: Seahorse 1.1.0